 Canton Land Conservation Trust

 I’m going to publish this page more or less “as-is” simply to illustrate something.
-This past weekend (late October, 2013) I decided to go ahead and create new and separate pages for all the different types of Non-CFPA trails.
-Just a bunch of lists, here.
+This past weekend (late October, 2013) I decided to go ahead and create a massive new page for all the different types of Non-CFPA trails in Connecticut.
+Just a bunch of lists of different trails, here.

-Anyway, I had written my Canton Land Conservation Trust page and was eager to get a trail page up under it – this one.
+I had written my Canton Land Conservation Trust introduction page and was eager to get one of its trails written up – this one.
 Because I felt it was mildly funny and the trail was short and it allowed me to tell a bit about how my brain works.

-As I was about to publish it, I peered a little closer at some of the information about the Arnold property and realized this trail does NOT touch it.
+As I was about to publish it, I peered a little closer at some of the information about the Arnold property and realized this trail does NOT actually exist within it.
 No trails do.
 So not only is the owner/location somewhat confusing (as you’ll read if you keep reading this page for some reason), the whole thing is confusing.

 So here it is – my page about hiking through a CLCT property that I did not hike through at all – this trail is simply part of the Roaring Brook Nature Center trail system, which you can read about in full here.